 Does the federal Fair Debt Collection Practices Act (FDCPA), which regulates abusive debt collection practices by debt collectors, cover repeat debt buyers?

-Why It Matters: If it stands, the Fourth Circuit’s decision would significantly undermine protection of some of the nation’s most vulnerable consumers against an industry mired in misconduct.
-The Consumer Financial Protection Bureau has received more complaints about the debt collection industry than about any other industry.
+Why It Matters: The Fourth Circuit’s decision has the potential to significantly undermine protection of some of the nation’s most vulnerable consumers against an industry mired in misconduct.
+According to the Federal Trade Commission and the Consumer Financial Protection Bureau, debt collection generates more complaints than any other industry.
+The rule of the Fourth Circuit would exempt large banks and other diversified businesses from FDCPA coverage, depriving consumers of their best (federal law) weapon against coercive debt collectors.
+It would mean that powerful financial services companies are held to a lower standard than fly-by-night debt buyers, so long as they are collecting debts that someone else originated.
 On the Fourth Circuit’s cramped view of the protections afforded by the FDCPA, debt servicers could escape liability for abusive practices by simply purchasing debt before seeking to collect.
 Debt collection businesses could also escape FDCPA coverage by strategically merging with other entities, so that debt collection is no longer their “principal purpose.”
 Allowing such evasions would undermine the FDCPA.
-Recent enforcement history shows that diversified financial institutions of this nature engage in abusive debt collection practices when they purchase and collect on defaulted loans, just as happened in this case.
+Recent enforcement history shows that diversified financial institutions of this nature engage in abusive debt collection practices when they purchase and collect on defaulted loans, as happened in this case.

 Contribution of Public Good: Public Good co-authored an amicus brief on behalf of law school consumer clinics that handle debt collection matters.
 The brief illustrated the need to regulate part-time debt buyers alongside other debt collectors through numerous examples of abuses they have engaged in.
 The brief also pointed out the incentives created by the Fourth Circuit’s interpretation for unscrupulous debt collectors to evade regulation.
 Finally, the brief argued that the Court should give considerable weight to the interpretations of the two agencies granted broad enforcement and rulemaking authority by Congress over the FDCPA.
 Those agencies have consistently interpreted the scope of the Act to include debt collectors that acquired debt in default.